Configure Agents

 - Different repos on different machines -- Each machine has its own

-worker.jsonwith the relevant repo mappings. - Same repo on multiple machines -- For load balancing or redundancy.
-Multiple workers can claim different jobs from the same queue.
+agent.jsonwith the relevant repo mappings. - Same repo on multiple machines -- For load balancing or redundancy.
+Multiple runtimes can claim different jobs from the same queue.

-- One worker per repo -- For fine-grained control over which agent handles which repository.
+- One runtime per repo -- For fine-grained control over which agent handles which repository.

-Each worker should have its own config with the appropriate repos.mappings.
+Each runtime should have its own config with the appropriate repos.mappings.

 Monitoring agents